-This chapter covers advanced reporting options for CRM, including a high-level overview on each.
+This chapter covers advanced reporting options for Dynamics 365, including a high-level overview on each.
 Jump to the following sections for more information:

-When building a report within Dynamics 365 for CRM, data must be retrieved from the database.
+When building a report within Dynamics 365, data must be retrieved from the database.
 Data Sources and DataSets are functions within the various reporting tools which allow you to connect the report to the database.
 Data Sources control the connection to the database, and the DataSet controls the actual information retrieved.

 The Data Source, within the context of CRM, will be a Microsoft SQL Server.
 By editing the connection, the database can be referenced.
 Entering the server details and credentials will give the report a connection to the server.